Arsney091289421/ASG5/README.md

 - pandas
 - sqlalchemy

-### Installation
+## Installing

-Clone the repository and install the necessary packages using pip:
+To set up your development environment, follow these steps:

-!pip install pymysql
+Clone the repository to your local machine.
-!pip install pandas sqlalchemy
+Install the necessary Python packages using the provided requirements.txt.

-markdown
+Modify the YouTube Channel Analysis.py script with your database credentials (ensure they are not the actual credentials when you push to GitHub).
-Copy code
+Run the script to process the data: python "YouTube Channel Analysis.py"

 ## Running the Scripts